Trump to sign order creating accountability office at VA

 The House has passed a bill to make it easier for the VA to fire, suspend or demote employees for poor performance or bad conduct, and the Senate continues to work on its version of the measure.
 Shulkin said Trump's decision to create the office before Congress sends him a bill speaks to his commitment to accountability at the VA.

+VA inspector general Michael Missal told the panel that when he raises issues with the VA "there's an urgency," but then there is sometimes an "opposite effect where recommendations are not being closed out quickly."
+Until the VA implements the inspector general's recommendations for improvement, Missal said the VA would "continue to have challenges."

+Shulkin insists he's made accountability a top priority and legislation would help.

-"He's asking through his executive order for VA to do everything that it can internally," Shulkin said at a White House briefing on Wednesday.
+Trump is "asking through his executive order for the VA to do everything that it can internally," Shulkin said at a White House briefing on Wednesday.
 "But we know that that's not going to be enough to get done what I want to get done, which is to be able to, once we identify people that need to leave the organization, to get them out quickly.
 So I do need legislative help as well."

 "Secretary Shulkin's hands will be tied until Congress passes strong accountability legislation," said Mark Lucas, executive director of Concerned Veterans for America.
 Lucas said the office was a "positive first step" but not enough to fix the culture at the VA.